How Much Does It Cost to Move?

 Moving Vehicle Size and Type

-Whether a customer is hiring a helper or a moving company to relocate or attempting the journey solo, a moving vehicle will be essential to haul everything.
-Moving trucks come in several sizes that are estimated for the number of bedrooms being moved.
+Whether a customer is hiring a moving company to relocate or attempting the journey solo, a moving vehicle will be essential to haul everything.
+Moving trucks come in several sizes, which are estimated for the number of bedrooms being moved.
 For example, small apartments with a few pieces of furniture might need only a small moving trailer.
-A 26-foot truck can typically hold around 4 bedrooms’ worth of items, while still larger homes might require the assistance of a full 52-foot semitruck through a licensed moving company.
+A 26-foot truck can typically hold around 4 bedrooms’ worth of items, while still larger homes might require the assistance of a full 52-foot semi truck through a licensed moving company.

 Another option that can double as a moving and storage solution is a moving pod rented through one of the best moving container companies like PODS.
 The container is dropped off on the property to be packed up at the homeowner’s or renter’s convenience, optionally with the help of professional movers.
 Once the container is packed, a driver will pick up the moving pod and take it to the new home or to a storage facility until the new residence is ready.
 This can be an appealing option because it allows for extra flexibility.
 Pods moving costs about $3,000 on average.

-One of the not-so-hidden costs of moving is the number of moving supplies that are needed to pack and transport possessions safely, and this expense can quickly add up.
+One of the not-so-hidden costs of moving is the number of moving supplies that are needed to pack and transport possessions safely.
+This expense can quickly add up.
 At a minimum, most moves require boxes, lots of tape, bubble wrap or packing paper, and possibly moving blankets or specialty boxes for china and glassware.
+There are often ways to find free moving boxes to save on costs, but this isn’t always practical if time is limited.
 While it’s common for a college student to toss everything in the back of the car when moving into a dorm or apartment, that’s not as feasible for someone moving a long distance with a household’s worth of furniture.
 Some moving companies sell moving supplies and will include these in the total cost of the move.

 Day of Month and Time of Year